 I would like to acknowledge that many of my Northumberland day routes come from a books by Edward Baker which no longer seems to be in print called ‘Walks in the Secret Kingdom’, which I used when I began walking in Northumberland.
 As far as I am aware these knowledgable walks are no longer available, although Baker’s book ‘Walking in the Cheviots’ is still in print.

 If you have enjoyed this site, I would be grateful if you could consider becoming a supporter and mentioning Rucksack Rose to your friends.

 All information can only be correct at the time of posting.
 I am a hiker not a lawyer so may revise this information in the event of any queries arising.
 Remember that outdoor activities such as walking, cycling and climbing can involve risk.

-Now all that stuff is out of the way, thanks for visiting and I hope you will consider subscribing to read more and supporting me.
+Now all that stuff is out of the way, thanks for visiting and, as I have said, I hope you will consider subscribing to read more and supporting me.

 This is an outdoor blog, so if you are interested in other issues please use my personal site.